-It’s that time of year that we begin our reports summarizing the season for the Blue Jays’ minor league affiliates.
-We continue our reports with the Lansing Lugnuts.
+It’s that time of year that we bring you our reports summarizing the season for the Blue Jays’ minor league affiliates.
+We continue with the the Jays’ Class-A club playing in the MidwestLeague, the Lansing Lugnuts.

 If you’re new to Blue Jays from Away, we summarize all eight of the Blue Jays’ minor league teams in four parts: The Blue Jays from Away Awards, Starting Pitchers, Relief Pitchers and Position Players.
 Players are discussed with the team that they spent the most time with (by innings pitched for pitchers and at bats for batters).

 The Lansing Lugnuts had a decent but undistinguished 68-71 record this season under manager Dallas McPherson, outperforming their 66-73 Pythagorean record by two games.
 The Lugnuts were 32-37 in the first half, missing out on a playoff spot by eight games and finishing the half in sixth place (out of eight) in the Eastern Division.
 The Lugnuts were two games over .500 at 36-34 in the second half, finishing fourth in the division, 3 1/2 games out of a playoff spot.

 Offensively, the Lugnuts were supercharged, scoring 4.61 runs per game, well above the 4.28 r/g average in the league and were in second place out of 16 teams with a lineup that averaged 21.2 years of age, exactly the league average.
 On the other hand, the pitching was pretty bad overall, allowing 4.86 runs per game, above the 4.28 r/g league average while sending a pitching staff out there with an average age of 22.2 years, above the average of 21.9 for the league.

 Blue Jays from Away Player of the Game Champion